wearetriple/dotnet-defaults/Patterns/LayeredProject.md

 ### Singular or plural names

 Singular and plural names for projects can both be used.
 Project that contain gateways or applications usually are singular (`CMS`, `AdminDashboard`, `Gateway.Contentful`) and project that are libraries are usually plural (`Repositories`, `Services`).
+Plural names for projects will prevent issues concerning namespace confusion; you cannot create the object `User` if the project name is `xx.User`.
+Keeping the names of projects plural will easily deal with those issues.

 ### Additional folders